-The change management in Inter-Cloud-based network services would be a collaborative process among the elements constituting the service and the management systems involved.
+The change management in inter-cloud based network services would be a collaborative process among the elements constituting the service and the management systems involved.
 Modern communication systems produce large volumes of high-dimensional operational data.
 In such a case, analysing the data to get an actionable understanding of the situation becomes difficult.
-The fault, configuration and performance system should be able to identify potential performance hazards or may result in a fault that would require resources to rectify.
-In particular, the key challenges of change management in virtualized environments are related to:
+The faultmanagement, configurationmanagement and performancemanagement systems should be able to identify source of potential performance hazards or should identify a fault that would require resources to restore the service parameters.
+In particular, the key challenges of change management in virtualized environments are related to proper classification of reasons of change in proper service operation:

-- 1. Fault detection to notify impending or actual fault and performance issues - 2.
-Determination of the root cause of the problem by identifying the resources that are malfunctioning or the severity with which they may malfunction in the future.
+1. Fault detection to notify impending or actual fault and performance issues caused by resource failure.

+2. Determination of the root cause of the problem by identifying the inter-cloud resources that are malfunctioning or the severity with which they may malfunction in the future.